May 26, 2017

 CIU does not operate any of the equipment needed to safely deplane passengers from air carrier aircraft and is, therefore, unable on its own to provide for the deplanement of passengers.
 Additionally an extremely limited number of airport personnel are trained to assist in the deplanement of passengers using equipment operated by service provider.
-We will provide airline (Delta Air Lines) and ground handler service provider (Regional Elite) contact information to airlines as soon as practicable after receiving requests from such airlines experiencing excessive tarmac delays at the contact number listed above.
+We will provide airline (Delta Airlines) and ground handler service provider ((DGS) contact information to airlines as soon as practicable after receiving requests from such airlines experiencing excessive tarmac delays at the contact number listed above.

 Plan to Provide for the Sharing of Facilities and Make Gates Available in an Emergency